Support During Internship

 •Erin Sloane and Elise Taylor - Medical Education Officers (job share)

 The Medical Workforce Unit are responsible for facilitation of human resource and employment relation needs, recruitment and selection, appointments, contracts and payroll processes, credentialing and onboarding, rotation and roster allocation, feedback meetings with JMS and other key stakeholders.

 The Medical Workforce Unit includes:

-- Catherine Carbery – Senior Projects Manager – Medical Workforce
+•Catherine Carbery – Director Operations/General Manager Medical Workforce

-Each rotation throughout your Internship, you will have a designated Term Supervisor who is a point of contact, support, and is responsible for the coordination of clinical training of Interns and PGY2's within the unit.
+Each rotation throughout your internship has a designated Term Supervisor who is a point of contact, support, and is responsible for the coordination of clinical training of interns and PGY2's within the unit.

 This Term Supervisor will assist in your orientation to the unit, setting out learning goals and expectations as well as completing mid and end of term assessments throughout your rotation.

 The St Vincent's Hospital STAR program is a multi-disciplinary critical incident stress management program, designed to provide debriefing and support to staff by near-peers.
 All STAR facilitators are equipped with knowledge and skills to provide confidential, emotional support to individuals and teams, and are available 24 hours, 7 days a week.